bluething/task-tracker-java/README.md

 # Task Tracker CLI

 A lightweight command-line application for managing your tasks (to-do, in-progress, done) backed by a JSON file.
+Part of [Project Ideas](https://roadmap.sh/projects/task-tracker)

 ### Prerequisites